altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 ~What was happening to the link and why was also of concern~ ~But getting out of it was greater~
-~The islands of thoughts and memories grew distant from each other~ ~They were unsure if they could span the distance~ ~Then they were sure they could not~
+~The islands of thoughts and memories grew distant from each other~ ~The lux were unsure if they could span the distance~ ~Then they were sure they could not~
 "LX::We're going to have to split"
 ~Jochek was already on it~